Bancroft Hotel: History

-The Bancroft hosted a women's tea in April of John F. Kennedy's 1952 senatorial campaign against Henry Cabot Lodge Jr. (who was also there that day).
-It was added to the National Register of Historic Places in 1980 and is currently tied as the 11th tallest building in Worcester.
-The building was operated as a hotel until 1964.
+Sheraton bought the Bancroft in 1942 and renamed it the Worcester Sheraton Hotel.
+In April 1952, the hotel hosted a women's tea for John F. Kennedy's senatorial campaign against Henry Cabot Lodge Jr., who was also there that day.
+Sheraton sold the hotel in 1955, and it became the Hotel Bancroft again.

+The hotel was converted to apartments in 1964.
+The building was added to the National Register of Historic Places in 1980 and is currently tied as the 11th tallest building in Worcester.
+It was known as the Bancroft Commons for many years, until being renamed Bancroft on The Grid more recently.